kevinrue/BiocCheckTools/README.md

 # BiocCheckTools
-_Scripts to complement R CMD BiocCheck_
+_Scripts to follow up on R CMD BiocCheck_

 ## Update